Transparency

 • Satellite

-Before you decide on a specific connection type, you should first find out what is available at your house/apartment.
-DSL and cable are the most prevalent, available in 9 out of 10 and 2 out of 3 households, respectively.
+Before deciding on a specific connection type, you should find out what is available at your house/apartment.
+DSL and cable are the most prevalent, available in 9 out of 10 and 2 out of 3 households.
 Fiber optic, although less common, is a modern and high-speed internet connection found in 1 in 5 households.
 In situations where none of these lines are available, your only choices are mobile and satellite internet.

 DSL

 DSL is the most common type of internet connection in German apartments, running through the local telephone line.
-It offers internet speeds of up to 250 Mbit/s for download and 50 Mbit/s for upload.
+It offers download speeds of up to 250 Mbit/s and upload speeds of up to 50 Mbit/s.
 However, the exact speed largely depends on the development of your local telephone line.
 For instance, while almost every line can now handle 16 Mbit/s, only every second one can achieve 200 Mbit/s.

 One of the main advantages of the DSL internet connection is its stability.
 The internet speed does not vary with the number of users.